SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 This repository contains a three-stage automated workflow:

 1. **`create_gmId_tb.il` (The Architect):** A fully generalized Cadence SKILL script.
-It programmatically generates a perfectly wired, unified schematic testbench for simultaneous diode connected NMOS and PMOS characterization.
+It programmatically generates a perfectly wired, unified schematic testbench for simultaneous diode-connected NMOS and PMOS characterization.
 2. **`run_gmId_char.ocn` (The Engine):** A robust OCEAN script that executes an ultra-high-resolution DC sweep (e.g., 100nA to 10mA with 10nA steps).
-It extracts the exact operating points (gm, gds, cgg, Vth), formats them into .csv files, and automatically scrubs gigabytes of temporary simulation data from your hard drive to keep your workspace clean.
+It extracts the exact operating points (gm, gds, cgg, Vth), formats them into `.csv` files, and automatically scrubs gigabytes of temporary simulation data from your hard drive to keep your workspace clean.
 3. **`main_tsmcN65.ipynb` (The Lens):** A highly optimized Python dashboard using Plotly and SciPy.
 It effortlessly handles millions of data points using real-time cubic spline interpolation, allowing you to interactively analyze sizing methodologies.

 ---